synereo/synereo.github.io/README.md

 ## Deploy

-Deploying is as simple as pushing the default `gh-pages` branch to Github.
+Deploying is as simple as pushing the default `master` branch to Github.